-In total, over 60 interviews with residents from a range of tenures were carried out on these three estates, but this paper will focus specifically on the 23 interviews carried out with leaseholders.
-All of our interviewees had bought their home directly from the council, using the privileges of right-to-buy as council tenants.
+In total, over 60 interviews with residents from a range of tenures were carried out on these three estates, but this paper will focus on the 23 interviews carried out with leaseholders.
+All of our interviewees had bought their home directly from the council, under right-to-buy.
 This sets them apart from second, or third occupancy leaseholders, who are generally higher-income, paying non-subsidised market rates for former council properties.
 Almost all interviewees identified as being from a racially minoritised group.
-While there is no data available on whether racialised minorities are more likely to exercise the RtB, it is telling that these residents generally wish to stay in the multicultural London communities where they reside – a point we return to later in the paper.
-All interviewees had received notice from the local authority that their home was scheduled for demolition, and were awaiting a final compensation settlement for the purchase of their home or clarification of the terms on which they would be bought out.
-Many were active in resisting the redevelopment of their estates.
+While there is no data available on whether racialised minorities are more likely to exercise the right-to-buy, it is telling that these residents generally wished to stay in the multicultural London communities where they lived – a point we return to later.
 All interviewees’ names are anonymised, including any information which may reveal their address, place of work or any other identifying details.
+While these 23 residents are arguably representative of leaseholders living in flats on the multi-cultural and ‘unpopular’ council estates currently undergoing renewal in inner London, their experiences may be very different to those who bought their lease on more popular estates in London, or, indeed, outside London, where some council tenants were able to buy their home on a freehold basis (Murie 2016).

-These 23 residents are arguably unrepresentative of leaseholders living on the (many) council estates undergoing renewal in London.
-A larger sample would have been more statistically representative of London leaseholders.
-Furthermore, the right-to-buy outside of London has played out quite differently, with many becoming ‘owners’ rather than ‘leaseholders’ and the value of land and property not increasing at such a rapid rate.
-However, we suggest that the consistency in their responses to estate renewal, and the broader campaigns they are a part of, provides valuable insights into leaseholder perspectives and experiences in multicultural inner-London boroughs.
-Furthermore, almost all of these leaseholders were from minoritised ethnic groups, with many claiming that most of their white neighbours had long moved on from the estate.
-Noting there could be a number of reasons for this, such as the safety of anti-racist, multicultural communities, the presence of ethno-cultural institutions (places of workshop, community centres etc.) and associated attachments to place (Keith 1993), here, we reflect especially on the way that council estate renewal programmes impact on the working-class residents of multi-ethnic housing estates, noting that this is a group whose identity has continued to be informed by stigmatised images of the estates on which they live/d, far from the ideal of security, continuity, community and inheritance that the right-to-buy promised (James et al 1991).
+This noted, we suggest that the consistency in our respondents’ responses to estate renewal provides valuable insights into leaseholder perspectives and experiences in those multicultural inner-London boroughs on the gentrification frontier.
+Significantly, almost all of these leaseholders were from minoritised ethnic groups, with many claiming that most of their white neighbours had long moved on from the estate.
+Noting there could be a number of reasons for this, such as the safety of anti-racist, multicultural communities, the presence of ethno-cultural institutions (places of workshop, community centres etc.) and associated attachments to place (Keith 1993), here, we reflect especially on the way that renewal programmes impact on ethnic minority residents, noting this is a group whose identity has continued to be informed by stigmatised images of the estates on which they live/d, far from the ideal of security, community and inheritance that the right-to-buy promised (James et al 1991).

 Experiencing unhoming